nitin-panwar-6963/jurix-log-anlyzer/README.md

 <div align="center">

-# 🚀 From Reactive Troubleshooting to Intelligent Operations
+## 🌟 From Failure Detection to Automated Resolution

-### Built for Reliability.
-Powered by AI.
+### Built by Developers.
+Designed for Reliability.

-⭐ If you like this project, consider giving it a star.
+⭐ Star the repository if you found this project useful.

 </div>